isomerpages/govtech-stp/_travellers-from-malaysia/02a-rgl-malaysia.md

 For more details and to apply for the Reciprocal Green Lane (Malaysia), please click [here](/rgl/requirements-and-process)

-## Travellers Returning to Singapore after RGL travel in Malaysia
+## Singapore-based Travellers Returning to Singapore

 Singapore-based travellers returning from their travel to Malaysia on the Reciprocal Green Lane will be exempted from the prevailing SHN policy applicable to incoming travellers to Singapore, if they: